bagisto/bagisto-docs/src/shipping-method-development/create-your-first-shipping-method.md

 ### Step 2: Frontend Testing

-1. Add products to cart
+1. Add a physical (simple) product to the cart; rates are only collected for carts with stockable items
 2. Proceed to checkout
 3. Enter shipping address
 4. Verify your express shipping option appears